-Reading and Speaking Skills (5)
+Grammar and Speaking III (5)

-An intermediate-level course increading, speaking and listening for non-native speakers of English.
-Some grammar in support of classroom discussion, oral reports and listening lab work.
-Research on college majors and on transferring to 4-year schools required, as well as an oral report on investigation into the career of each student's choice.
+The third in a series of four grammar and speaking classes.
+For non-native speakers of English at the intermediate level.
+The class includes a grammar review plus classroom discussion, oral reports and language lab work.
+Research on college majors and on transferring to 4-year schools required, as well as an oral report on the student's research on a career of his or her choice.